 Next, suppose that the sweep line l hits a point $p \in P$.
-We find the set in Γ_l that contains the x -coordinate of p , and decrement its count.
+We find the set in Γ_l that contains the x -coordinate of p , and decrement its count, see Figure 2.5.
 (For example, if the set is a singleton, its count changes from 1 to 0.)

 The entire sweep performs $O(n)$ union and find operations.
-Gabow and Tarjan [19] gave a linear-time union-find algorithm for the special case where the "union tree" is known in advance; their algorithm is applicable, since the union tree here is just a path of the elements ordered by x . \blacktriangleleft
+Gabow and Tarjan [20] gave a linear-time union-find algorithm for the special case where the "union tree" is known in advance; their algorithm is applicable, since the union tree here is just a path of the elements ordered by x . \square